New ‘off payroll’ rules will apply from April 2021.

-The changes are to make it more likely that personal services company arrangements are not being used to artificially reduce the tax and NI liabilities for both the individual and client in circumstances where the consultant is effectively an employee.
+The changes will make it more likely that personal services company arrangements are not inappropriately reducing the tax and NI liabilities for both the individual and client in circumstances where the consultant could effectively be operating as an employee.

 These changes have already been implemented in the public sector.